zchee/neovim-wiki/Troubleshooting.md

 ## Build related issues

-If you run into an error not explained here and manage to resolve it, feel free to add it below!
+If you run into an error not explained here and manage to resolve it, feel free to add it below.

 ### General build issues